-Decision-making outcomes, including level of involvement in the decision-making, decisional conflict, decision satisfaction, treatment and cancer knowledge, and decision regret have been the subject of research in men with LPC.
-Research suggests that men recently diagnosed with LPC experience stress and anxiety due to decisional conflict, and this increases with lack of PC knowledge.16 More information about PC seems to reduce decisional conflict,17 and improve satisfaction with the decision.17-19 Higher control in the decision might be negatively associated with decisional conflict, and positively related with satisfaction with decision-making.17 In addition, there is some literature that shows considerable decision regret levels after treatment for LPC.^{19, 20} particularly because of side effects such as incontinence and impotence becoming evident with increasing physical activity post-treatment.21
+Decision-making outcomes, including level of involvement in the decision-making, decisional conflict, decision satisfaction, treatment and cancer knowledge and decision regret have been the subject of research in men Z with LPC.
+Research suggests that men recently diagnosed 8 with LPC experience stress and anxiety due to decisional conflict and this increases with lack of PC knowledge.
+More information about PC seems to reduce decisional More information about PC seems to reduce decisional conflict, and improve satisfaction with the decision.17-19 Higher control in the decision might be negatively associated with decisional conflict and positively related to satisfaction with decision-making.
+In addition, there is some literature that shows considerable decision regret levels uses rela after treatment for LPC, particularly because of side effects such as incontinence and impotence becoming evident with increasing physical activity post-treatment.

-Research into decision-making outcomes is expected to evolve with advances in both treatment effectiveness and range of treatment options.
-An increasing number of public hospitals in Australia (where treatment is provided with no out-of-pocket costs to the patient) are now offering men with LPC the choice between radiotherapy and robotic prostatectomy (rather than standard prostatectomy).
-However, little is known about the specific information and decisionmaking needs of the men making this choice or the potential decision-making outcomes they experience post-treatment.
-Given the increased access to robotic prostatectomy and the implications of the treatment choice between radiotherapy and robotic prostatectomy for both the individual and the public health system,22 it is critical and timely that we understand the information, decision-making needs and preferences of men with LPC who are offered this choice, as well as critical decision-making outcomes including involvement in decision-making, decisional conflict, decision satisfaction, and decision regret.
+Research into decision-making outcomes is expected a to evolve with advances in both treatment effectiveness and range of treatment options.
+An increasing number text of public hospitals in Australia (where treatment is provided with no out-of-pocket costs to the patient) are now offering men with LPC the choice between radiotherapy (external beam or stereotactic) and robotic prostatectomy (rather than standard prostatectomy).
+However, little is known about the specific information and decision-making needs of the men making this ≥ choice or the potential decision-making outcomes they experience post-treatment.
+Given the increased access to uning, robotic prostatectomy and the implications of the treatment choice between radiotherapy and robotic prostatectomy for both the individual and the public health system, it is critical and timely that we understand the information, decision-making needs and preferences of men with LPC who are offered this choice as well as critical decision-making outcomes including involvement in decision-making, decisional conflict, decision satisfaction and decision regret.